Good speech about metaverse

 Metaverse and policy

-There are key areas that need to be further developed and matured to achieve the full metaverse and its potential for engagement, community building, self-expression, and commerce.
-They include technology; commercial infrastructure; privacy and identity; workforce of the future; and regulation, tax, accounting, and social infrastructure.
+There are key areas that need further development to fully realize the metaverse’s potential for engagement, community building, self-expression, and commerce.
+These include technology, commercial infrastructure, privacy and identity, the workforce of the future, as well as regulation, tax, accounting, and social infrastructure.

-As these areas are developed, one question in particular stands out: how do regulators address the development of solutions and services to support virtual worlds that are globally accessible, but may be required to adhere to local jurisdictional requirements and rules in commerce and payments?
-Luckily, this question is not a new one, as it is a further extension of how regulators have approached globalization and past technological innovations that enable cross-border activity.
+AAs these areas develop, one question stands out: How will regulators address the creation of solutions and services to support virtual worlds that are globally accessible but must comply with local jurisdictional requirements and rules in commerce and payments?
+Fortunately, this isn’t a new challenge.
+It’s an extension of how regulators have previously handled globalization and technological innovations that enable cross-border activity.

 Just as regulators have had to tackle the digitalization of finance, so too must we look ahead to the future and the increasing digitalization of life.
 In many ways, much of our life involves transactions.
 Some say that the foundational layers of the metaverse—the “enablers”—are security, privacy, and governance; identity; and payments and monetization.
 These are issues that are very familiar to financial regulators, financial institutions, and new entrants like fintechs.
 You could say that money is life.